 We differ from other transitional living programs in the fact that our program from Arkansas is intended to involve parents and the resident in planning goals and treatment, this way we build up more sense of agency in our girls and assigned female at birth.

 After an intense therapeutic wilderness setting in Arkansas, close-knit and away from mainstream society, going back to normal can be difficult, and sometimes a transitional space is required to consolidate new skills and our new self.
 Journey Home fits this type of demand and is one of the leading transitional living programs from Arkansas.

-Although not located in Arkansas, Journey Home helps young women from all over the country, and can continue the process started at a wilderness therapy center.
+Although not located in Arkansas, Journey Home helps teens from all over the country, and can continue the process started at a wilderness therapy center.

 Journey Home’s therapeutic approach focuses on choosing, with the help of parents and a specialized professional team, goals to accomplish in five core principles: